top of page

 • Maximizing photosynthesis is what separates the average fig grower from the exceptional.

-Repotting and planting can be accomplished at any time given the right circumstances, but this is a great time to do so.
+• Repotting and planting can be accomplished at any time given the right circumstances, but mild weather in the spring is the perfect time to do so ahead of the upcomming growing season.

 Evaluate Your Fig Trees: 2 months after your last frost

-By this point, you should be seeing most of your fruit set.
-If not, evaluate your tree on these criteria:
+By this point, properly cared-for fig trees are covered in figs. If yours is not, evaluate your tree on these criteria:

 Without proper sunlight, as the fig tree is growing new leaves, the fruit buds will not set.